browserengineering/book/book/animations.md

-Only paint chunks that have the same *nearest composited visual effect ancestor* will be allowed to be in the same `CompositedLayer`.[^simpler] The composited ancestor index is the index into the top-down list of ancestor effects refering to this nearest ancestor.
+Only paint chunks that have the same *nearest composited visual effect ancestor* will be allowed to be in the same `CompositedLayer`.[^simpler] The composited ancestor index is the index into the top-down list of ancestor effects referring to this nearest ancestor.
 (If there is no composited ancestor, the index is -1).
 Here's how to compute it it.
 Note how we are walking *up* the display list tree (and therefore implicitly up the DOM tree also) via a reversed iteration: